lenigmacedo/discord-bot/README.md

    3. `GOOGLE_API_TOKEN` - Which you can create in the Google Cloud platform https://console.cloud.google.com/apis/credentials.
       1. You also need to enable **YouTube Data API v3** in the Google Cloud platform.

 6. Run `docker-compose up --build --detach`.
 This will build the bot, and run it.
-If there's any errors, exclude `--detach` to see what it is.
-7. Congratulations!
-It's deployed!

 ## How to update the bot

 1. Pull the latest code from this repository with `git pull`.
 This will not override your .env file, but it should be a good idea to check that the .env-example file has not changed.
 2. Rebuild the Docker containers with `docker-compose up --build --detach`.
 3. Done!
 Also, as this bot uses Redis all queues will be retained.

+If you have any issues, try and backup your .env file, run `git reset --hard FETCH_HEAD` (which ensures your files match this GitHub repository exactly, like `git pull` but extreme), put your .env file back.
+Then run `docker compose up --build`.

 ## Plans